vamsiuppala/vamsiuppala.github.io/_posts/2024-01-04-predictions-pymsteams.md

-# Track your Predictions using pymsteams and Microsoft Teams
+# Use pymsteams to keep track of your metrics through Teams

 ## Why track predictions?